MansoorSN/image_colorization/README.md

 In this project we will colorize b&amp;w images using Autoencoders

 Two models are trained to colorize black and white images.
 The first models is simple autoencoder and the second model is based on [Deep Koalarization: Image Colorization using CNNs and Inception-ResNet-v2](https://arxiv.org/abs/1712.03400), in this the bottleneck layer of autoencoder is concatenated with the ResNets output layer before the softmax layer.
-The information provided by this fusing the Resnet helps in the decoder to colorize the images better.
+The information provided by fusion of the Resnet helps in the decoder to colorize the images better.
 In this projected, unlike the paper, I have used densenet architecture instead of Resnet.
 The paper trains the models on the images in L*a*b image space, but in this project i have used images in the RGB colorpsace.
 Each of these models takes 224x224x1 pixels B&W image as input and outputs a rgb image of 224x224x3.